 - 35. Academic misconduct encompasses various offences including plagiarism, collusion, impersonation, exam room misconduct, falsification of results and unethical research. - 36.
 Unless there are exceptional circumstances, a person who has committed an academic offence where there is significant, deliberate and dishonest conduct will be refused admission to an Inn or expelled from the Inn and not permitted to proceed to Call. - 37.
-Exceptional circumstances may include where the finding does not amount to cheating or dishonesty, e.g. incorrect referencing, or failure to attribute correctly, in an essay or paper. - 38.
-However, the ICC recognises that a range of conduct may be encompassed in a finding of misconduct which can vary from one academic institution or course provider to another. - 39.
+However, the ICC recognises that a range of conduct may be encompassed in a finding of misconduct which can vary from one academic institution or course provider to another. - 38.
 Because of the variation in terminology between institutions and the potential range of circumstances of academic offences, it is important that full disclosure be made by the person of all facts relating to the conduct under review by the ICC hearing panel.
-This will include all paperwork relating to that conduct, including all records of hearings and determinations of the relevant academic institution, insofar as they are available to the person. - 40.
+This will include all paperwork relating to that conduct, including all records of hearings and determinations of the relevant academic institution, insofar as they are available to the person. - 39.
 In cases of exam room misconduct, an invigilator's report should be requested, where it is available.
-Since rules vary between institutions, a copy of the applicable assessment regulations should also be provided. - 41.
-For the same reason, it is important and in the interests of the individual, that their fullest possible statement of facts and contentions should be made available in advance of the ICC hearing. - 42.
-BSB Authorised Education and Training Organisations (AETOs) must have policies and procedures in place for academic and disciplinary misconduct and must, following conclusion of any investigations, report misconduct to a student's Inn. - 43.
-Factors in favour of persons under consideration will include: - A first offence (unless this was an instance of significant, deliberate dishonesty); - Defective citation (use of small amounts of text not properly referenced or attributed) or minor instances of mutual assistance by students; - Prompt and candid admission of guilt;
+Since rules vary between institutions, a copy of the applicable assessment regulations should also be provided. - 40.
+For the same reason, it is important and in the interests of the individual, that their fullest possible statement of facts and contentions should be made available in advance of the ICC hearing. - 41.
+BSB Authorised Education and Training Organisations (AETOs) must have policies and procedures in place for academic and disciplinary misconduct and must, following conclusion of any investigations, report misconduct to a student's Inn. - 42.
+Factors in favour of persons under consideration will include: - A first offence (unless this was an instance of significant, deliberate dishonesty); - Defective citation (use of small amounts of text not properly referenced or attributed) or minor instances of mutual assistance by students; - · Prompt and candid admission of guilt; - Evidence that the institution failed to make the academic regulations known to the student in advance of the offence; - Inadvertent misconduct: for example, under some institutional regulations a finding of collusion might be made irrespective of whether a student granted access to their work.
+Similarly, a finding of exam room misconduct

-- Evidence that the institution failed to make the academic regulations known to the student in advance of the offence; - Inadvertent misconduct: for example, under some institutional regulations a finding of collusion might be made irrespective of whether a student granted access to their work.
-Similarly, a finding of exam room misconduct might be made irrespective of whether unauthorised materials were actually used; - Circumstances/ mitigating evidence claims lodged at the institution indicating stressors in the life of the student/ applicant. - 44.
+- might be made irrespective of whether unauthorised materials were actually used; - Circumstances/ mitigating evidence claims lodged at the institution indicating stressors in the life of the student/applicant. - 43.
 Factors against persons under consideration include: - Reproduction of large amounts of text without attribution or reference.
 Many institutions will include a 'Turnitin' report which will include a similarity index.
 This figure indicates the percentage of work that has been recognised in other sources irrespective of whether it has been properly cited.
-Care should be taken to distinguish source material that has been properly cited from that which has not. - Substantial and deliberate passing off of others' work; - Knowing collaboration or collusion; - A second or subsequent offence; - Denial of guilt or blaming another; - Cases of impersonation are tantamount to fraud and will be treated as automatically serious; - Knowing obstinacy or failure to cooperate with the institution's investigation. - 45.
+Care should be taken to distinguish source material that has been properly cited from that which has not. - Substantial and deliberate passing off of others' work; - Knowing collaboration or collusion; - A second or subsequent offence; - Denial of guilt or blaming another; - Cases of impersonation are tantamount to fraud and will be treated as automatically serious; - Knowing obstinacy or failure to cooperate with the institution's investigation. - 44.
 In cases of collusion between two or more students, consideration will be given to whether each should be required to appear separately before the ICC.